Do you keep and maintain backups?

 We have data loss minimization strategies in place.

-First, twin-site storage.
+First, twin-site storage for paid accounts.
 This means that all data is replicated continuously to two datacenters.
-So, if the primary datacenter loses power, the servers should reboot from the secondary datacenter.
+So, if the primary datacenter loses power, the repositories will be available within minutes from the secondary datacenter.

 Second, backup snapshots.
 These are taken daily and are kept for 28 days.
 These snapshots are stored in a third datacenter outside our normal locations.
 This is a safety measure in case a server or the cloud might get completely corrupted.
 It’s not used much in practice since repository actions are non-destructive.